kAIto47802/notist/README.md

 - Starts running
 - Completes successfully
 - Encounters an error
-- Or at any point you choose–trigger custom notifications anywhere in your code with any message you like
+- Or at any point you choose—trigger custom notifications anywhere in your code with any message you like

 <h3>